jsinger67/parol/book/src/ParolVersion2.md

 of the end comment part and `/` is the next character after the start of the end comment part.

 I know that this is cumbersome and maybe sometimes not even feasible when the following part is too complex.
-Therefore there exist a second approach to cope with missing non-greediness.
+Therefore there exists a second approach to cope with missing non-greediness.

 #### Scanner modes